javascripter/nanocss/README.md

 }
 ```

-The combination of CSS Hooks and a StyleX-inspired API allows NanoCSS to provide a simple and intuitive way to define and compose styles while ensuring predictable behavior and optimal performance across various rendering scenarios.
+The combination of CSS Hooks and a StyleX-compatible API allows NanoCSS to provide a simple and intuitive way to define and compose styles while ensuring predictable behavior and optimal performance across various rendering scenarios.

 </details>

 ## Why NanoCSS?

-NanoCSS offers a unique combination of performance, simplicity, and flexibility:
+NanoCSS offers a unique combination of performance, simplicity, and
+compatibility with StyleX:

 - No build step required, making it easy to integrate into any project
+- A drop-in compatibility with StyleX without modifying existing code
 - Predictable style composition with a "last style wins" approach
 - Optimized for various rendering scenarios (RSC, SSR, CSR)
 - Tiny runtime footprint, minimizing impact on your bundle size
-- Intuitive API inspired by StyleX, familiar to many developers

 ## TypeScript Support